AlainParadis/HEAL610/lit-review.md

 The review examines scholarly works published internationally addressing the challenges of implementing sustained, high-quality WIL in higher education, with a focus on leading and managing change.
 The scope includes peer-reviewed studies published from 1992 to 2024 analyzing stakeholder engagement barriers, and leadership strategies.
 This review aims to identify evidence-based practices for embedding WIL as a core pedagogical model while addressing faculty workload constraints and inconsistent industry participation.

-The analysis has the following structure: the background and context of the problem of practice, current deficiencies in WIL delivery leadership approaches, and mechanisms for sustaining engagement (...).
+The analysis has the following structure: the background and context of the problem of practice, the importance of WIL, why embedding it is important, the collaborative leadership approach, integration of ADKAR and PDSA, the approach to stakeholder engagement, and resource allocation.

 <span class="blue">[claim statement]</span> Embedding Work-Integrated Learning in Algonquin College's Graphic Design program is essential for enhancing student employability, building a strong industry talent pipeline, and maintaining faculty currency.
 Achieving this requires a collaborative leadership approach, sustained stakeholder engagement, and strategic resource allocation to align WIL initiatives with institutional objectives, address existing inconsistencies, and ensure the program’s long-term success.